fernandeslouro/blog/_posts/2020-06-02-gpt-3-openai-has-just-released-the-worlds-largest-ml-model-yet.md

 According to [Lambda Labs](https://lambdalabs.com/blog/demystifying-gpt-3/), a cloud provider, GPT-3 would take 355 years to train on a Tesla V100, the fastest GPU on the market, and would cost $4,600,000 to train on their platform (which they claim has the cheapest rates offered for cloud computing).

-Below you can see a plot comparing the number of parameters for several language models, which Microsoft compiled for their [announcement](https://www.microsoft.com/en-us/research/blog/turing-nlg-a-17-billion-parameter-language-model-by-microsoft/) for Turing-NLG.
-You can also see in the graph where GPT-2 stands, as well as Nvidia's [MegatronLM](https://nv-adlr.github.io/MegatronLM) named like that because it was the "biggest, baddest transformer" of its day.
+Below you can see a plot comparing the number of parameters for previous language models, which Microsoft compiled for their [announcement](https://www.microsoft.com/en-us/research/blog/turing-nlg-a-17-billion-parameter-language-model-by-microsoft/) for Turing-NLG.
+You can also see in the graph where GPT-2 stands, as well as Nvidia's [MegatronLM](https://nv-adlr.github.io/MegatronLM), named like that because it was the "biggest, baddest transformer" of its day.
 GPT-3 would blow up the scale.

 ![Number of parameters of preious language models](/assets/images/transformer-parameters.png)